-The hosting agreement with Baseball Canada must be negotiated and signed and Baseball Canada must perform a site inspection if needed.
-Baseball Canada will also ask for status updates from time to time in the months leading up to the event.
+The hosting agreement with Baseball Canada must be negotiated and signed and Baseball Canada must perform a site inspection, if needed.
+Baseball Canada will coordinate a monthly meeting to check-in, answer any questions, and provide any updates.

 Some of the other major undertakings include: